Overview – What is gene panel sequencing?

 Products related to gene panel sequencing

 Are you sceptical that one gene panel can capture all genes of interest and relevant mutations?
 Then whole-exome sequencing might be the method for you.
 Try our INVIEW HUMAN EXOME product and explore genetic variation across all protein-coding regions of the genome.
 A wide variety of starting materials can be used, including FFPE samples.
-Our GATCLIQUID ONCOTARGET product for ultra-sensitive detection of genomic aberrations uses droplet digital PCR (ddPCR) and can be used for targeting a single or a few important mutations in a particular sample.

 Alternatively, the entire genome of an organism of interest can be efficiently captured with our established whole-genome sequencing (WGS) service.